Orange-OpenSource/casskop/website/docs/3_configuration_deployment/3_storage.md

 ## Additional storage configurations

 For extra needs not covered by the default volumes managed through the CassandraCluster CRD, we are allowing you to define your own storage configurations.
 To do this, you will configure the `storageConfigs` property in `CassandraCluster.Spec`.
+These volumes can then be used by additional sidecars if needed (see next page on sidecars).

 CassandraCluster fragment for dynamic persistent storage definition :

 ```yaml
 # ...